Joe McKeown

-Joseph L. McKeown pronounced Mick-Q-ann (born May 12, 1956), is the head women's basketball coach at Northwestern University.
+Joseph McKeown (/məˈkjuːən/ mə-KEW-ən; born May 12, 1956) is a retired American basketball coach and former player who currently serves as the head women's basketball coach at Northwestern University.
+McKeown previously served as head coach at New Mexico State and George Washington University until joining Northwestern in 2008.
+He is the father of former Northwestern women's basketball player and current commentator Meghan McKeown.

-Career
+Playing career

+McKeown attended Mercer County Community College and then was a star basketball player at Kent State, and was named co-captain during his senior season.
+After graduating, McKeown became an assistant at Kent State and then Oklahoma.

+Coaching career

-He has 600 wins as of November 21, 2014.
-He won the Atlantic 10 Conference's coach of the year award a record 5 times during his tenure at George Washington, and has also received the same honor once in the Big Ten Conference.
+He has over 750 wins as of March 5, 2024.
+He won the Atlantic 10 Conference's coach of the year award a record 5 times during his tenure at George Washington, and has also received the same honor in the Big Ten Conference.
 McKeown remains George Washington's all-time leading coach in terms of wins and winning percentage.
 His teams have reached the postseason 19 times, with a 20th postseason trip all but certain in 2020.

+New Mexico State

+In 1986, he was named head women's basketball coach at New Mexico State.
+He posted a 68–20 record.

+George Washington University

-In the 1991–1992 season, he led the Colonials to a national ranking of 6th, which is the program's highest ranking ever.
+In the 1991–92 season, he led the Colonials to a national ranking of 6th, which is the program's highest ranking ever.
 From 1991 to 1998, the team posted eight consecutive 20 win seasons including 5 Atlantic 10 titles.
 In 2007, he led the team to a 28–4 record, breaking school records for wins and winning percentage.
 He previously served as an assistant coach at Kent State, and Oklahoma.

-In 1986, he was named head women's basketball coach at New Mexico State.
-He posted a 68–20 record over there.
-He was a star basketball player at Kent State, and was named co-captain during his senior season.
-He holds the school record for assists in a game with 15.
+McKeown left George Washington after the 2007–08 season.

+Northwestern University

-McKeown left George Washington after the 2007–2008 season.
-He and his family moved to Chicago to find better healthcare and services for his son with autism.
+McKeown and his family moved to Chicago to find better healthcare and services for his son with autism.
 Since 2008, he has been the head women's basketball coach at Northwestern University.
 McKeown was named Big Ten Coach of the Year in 2020 when the Wildcats, who had not been picked to finish in the league's top five in the preseason by league coaches and media and had been tapped by an ESPN panel to finish anywhere from 7th to 12th in the 14-team league, shared the Big Ten regular-season title with Maryland.
+On March 24, 2025, McKeown announced that he will retire at the end of the 2025–26 season.